Soumen044/Object-Detection-Car-ESP32-Android/android-app/README.md

 4. Sync the project with Gradle to download dependencies (OkHttp, Firebase).
 5. Connect an Android device via USB or use an emulator.
 6. Build and run the app, or install `app-release.apk` directly.
-7. Connect to the ESP32’s Wi-Fi Access Point (SSID: `Savana Node 01`, Password: `9038790118`) before launching the app.
+7. Connect to the ESP32’s Wi-Fi Access Point (SSID: `Savana Node 01`, Password: `iloveindia`) before launching the app.

 ## Notes
 - **HTTP Requests**: The app sends requests to `http://192.168.4.1/` (ESP32’s default IP).